 For more information, see Viewing electronic lab reports.

-📌 Note: Lab reports auto assign to the providers inbox if their license number matches the one on the report.
+📌 Note: Lab reports are automatically sent to the inbox of the provider whose licence number match the one included in the report.
 Otherwise, the lab report goes into a shared default inbox.

 💡 Tip: If the lab has abnormal results, click Mark Urgent and the provider is notified right away.